5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 Traditional Bottom Bouncing Rig for steelhead beads

-This is a traditional bottom bouncing bead rig.
+This is a traditional bottom-bouncing bead rig.

-Similar to the drift fishing method, I employ this bottom bouncing method in smaller and shallower sections of rivers.
+Similar to the drift fishing method, I employ this bottom-bouncing method in smaller and shallower sections of rivers.

 It is particularly advantageous in shallow riffles, runs, small pools, and pocket water.

-Still-Water Salmon Fishing Rigs : Plunking Method
+Still-Water Rig Used For Salmon Fishing: Plunking Method

 A bottom rig for trout , steelhead and salmon fishing ponds, lakes, and in reservoirs.

 A bottom rig for trout, steelhead, and salmon fishing ponds, lakes, and in reservoirs.
-Use 2 to 4 pound leader for trout, 6 to 10 pound for steelhead, and 10 to 14 pound for salmon
+Use 2 to 4-pound leader for trout, 6 to 10-pound for steelhead, and 10 to 14-pound for salmon

 This is known as the Plunking method is suitable for fishing in still waters such as lakes, ponds, and reservoirs.
 It can be employed to target salmon, trout, bass, carp, and catfish.